adamwg/elastic-phoenix/README.md

 executable.
 For example, a common pattern is to do some computation in one MapReduce job then sort the output with another.
 This is not possible in the current version of Dynamic Phoneix.

+### Number of Workers

+Output queues for worker threads are pre-allocated, so the maximum number of worker threads is defined in `src/distributed.h`.
+The default is 32, which at the default 4 threads per worker allows for 8 workers.

 Contact Information
 -------------------